dream1986/lilac/docs/quickstart.rst

 Choose a Theme
 ---------------

-Don't like the classic theme?
+Don't like the built-in theme?
 Go to :ref:`the theme list <theme_list>` to choose one.

 Just clone the theme repo down, for example, the theme `less <https://github.com/hit9/lilac-theme-less>`_::